MTTHWBSH/a_story_about_us/readme.md

 For a one-off minified compile of all assets, `$grunt prod` is your man.

+###JS
+Dependency mangement on this is really primitive.
+Grunt cycles through files/directories in ascending alpha-numeric order, so if you have a script with dependencies, make sure the dependency's file path shows up before the script in question.
+For instance, all third party files are in `1-vend`, and all app-specific scripts are in `2-local`. jQuery is a dependency, but it's hosted on the Google CDN with a local fallback so it's not included in `love-story.js`.

 Images
 ------
 Go in the `www/img` directory.
 If you have workables, they should go in `pre/img`, which doesn't exist, but I'm sure you could figure out how to add it.
 If there is interest, I know Grunt has a tool for crunching `.png` files, but I don't feel the need to do that atm.